-Statements explaining an instructor's academic integrity policy for a course are to be included in the course syllabus.
+Statements explaining an instructor's academic integrity policy for a course must be included in the course syllabus.

-An instructor accusing a student of academic dishonesty must follow the University's procedure for handling allegations of academic dishonesty provided in the Academic Administrative Policies and Procedures Manual, G-9.
-Sanctioning guidelines for academic integrity violations are provided.
+An instructor accusing a student of academic dishonesty must follow the University's procedure for handling allegations of academic dishonesty.
+Sanctioning guidelines for academic integrity violations are presented.

 A student who is in violation of the academic integrity policy may receive a lower grade or a failing grade as an academic sanction.
-A student may also receive a disciplinary warning, disciplinary probation, or an XF symbol on his/her transcript as a disciplinary sanction.
+A student may also receive a conduct warning, conduct probation, conduct suspension, or an XF symbol on his/her transcript as a conduct sanction.

 XF Symbol and Grade: If there has been an egregious act of academic dishonesty (e.g. breaking into an instructor's office to steal tests and selling them), then, with the concurrence of the instructor, college committee, and the Office of Student Conduct, a grade of F is recorded as the student's quality of performance in the course.
 The grade is accompanied by the symbol X indicating a sanction for academic dishonesty.
 The symbol (X) remains on the student's transcript for the period of the sanction, and the F grade remains on the student's record.